Ulcerative colitis in Adult

 The pathophysiology of this disease has not been fully elucidated; however, it is believed to be in part related to an atypical Th2 immune response resulting in increased natural killer T cells and IL-13 in the colonic mucosa leading to epithelial cell cytotoxicity, apoptosis, and epithelial barrier dysfunction.
 Autoimmunity and genetic factors may play a role in UC.

 Clinical manifestations include relapsing episodes of bloody diarrhea, abdominal pain, fever, malaise, and weight loss.
+Patients may be anemic.

 Cutaneous involvement manifests as aphthous stomatitis or perianal disease.
 The most commonly associated dermatologic conditions are erythema nodosum and pyoderma gangrenosum.